ba-dresden/ba-latex-template/README.md

 \input{folder/vars.tex}
 \input{folder/template.tex}
 ```
 Compilation can now be done by executing ```scons -f folder/SConstruct.py``` in a terminal.
 This approach allows you to always use the newest version of the template by executing ```git pull``` in the submodule's directory.
+You can receive notifications when the template's repository is updated by clicking on the "watch" button.

 ## Issues
 If you encounter a problem or have a question, which __are related to the template__, feel free to open an Issue or provide a fix via a pull request.